icaew-digital-archive/handbook/docs/user-guides/preservica/accessing-preservica.md

 ![pres-1](../../assets/images/pres-1.png)

-After this you should see that Preservica returned a large number of results (in the example below ~21,000, this includes a number of items only available in the Admin area viewable only by the Digital Archive Manager / Digital Archive Assistant).
+After this you should see that Preservica returned a large number of results (in the example below ~21,000, this includes a number of items only available in the Admin area viewable only by the Digital Archive Manager / Digital Archivist).

 ![pres-3](../../assets/images/pres-3.png)